 Poisonous plants: good or bad?
 Pests get used to poisons.

 Scattering the genes Contaminating natural genes.
 The GM genie's out of its bottle big time.

 What about the future?
-Regulation, open source and protests.
+Regulation, open source, CRISPR and protests.

 The bottom line Ending secrecy and finding out what's going on.

-What can kids do?
-Yes you can do something... and the future is in your hands.
+What you kids can do?
+Genetic engineering is here to stay so you can help make sure that it used wisely.
+The future is in your hands.
 (End of my Guide)